Strategies for Student Success

 • Taking online courses or considering community college rather than a four-year degree

-To hep support you, engage with school resources such as student services, student health centre, peer tutoring and the accessibility centre.
+To help support you, engage with school resources such as student services, student health centre, peer tutoring and the accessibility centre.

 It is important to continue to schedule regular visits with your healthcare provider during school breaks to help you manage your ADHD.